apprentice-code/resources/student-handbook.md

 The second time that you cancel or do not showup to a previously planned meeting with your mentor you will be removed from the program.
 Should you be a homeschool student you will be refunded according to our refund policy.

 ### Quitting
 If you would like to be removed from the program you must send an email to info@codeapprentice.tech with a valid removal reason.
 If you are a student at a partnering school your removal will be contingent upon approval from the teacher of record.
-If you are a homeschool student your removal will be contingent upon approval from the document guardian, if removed you will be refunded according to our refund policy.
+If you are a homeschool student your removal will be contingent upon approval from your parent/guardian, if removed you will be refunded according to our refund policy.

 ---